 tag: ""

 private copy of the image.
-For example: docker.example.com/sso/uitsmijter
+For example: docker.example.com/sso/uitsmijter.

 have downloaded the latest version.

-you have to set the tag:
+version 1.0.1, you need to set the tag:

 tag: "1.0.1"